Overwatering Cast Iron Plant: The Fastest Route to a Slow Decline

 - 1

 Stop watering immediately.
-For a plant that has been overwatered, the soil needs to dry completely before the next watering — in a low-light indoor position, this may take 3–4 weeks.
-If the soil smells musty, or if the lower leaf bases are soft, unpot and inspect the rhizomes before waiting.
+For a plant that's been overwatered, the soil needs to dry completely before the next watering — in a low-light indoor position, this can take 3–4 weeks.
+If the soil smells musty, or if the lower leaf bases are soft, unpot and inspect the rhizomes before waiting that long.

 - 2

 Improve drainage.
-If the plant is in standard potting mix without perlite, and the roots haven't rotted yet, repot in a mix with 30–40% perlite.
-If the roots have begun to show rot, treat as per the root rot protocol.
+If the plant is in standard potting mix without perlite and the roots haven't rotted yet, repot into a mix with 30–40% perlite.
+If the roots have already begun to show rot, treat the plant according to the root rot protocol instead.

 - 3